philippdormann/changelogen/README.md

 - `--major`: Bump as a semver-major version
 - `--minor`: Bump as a semver-minor version
 - `--patch`: Bump as a semver-patch version
+- `--premajor`: Bump as a semver-premajor version, can set id with string.
+- `--preminor`: Bump as a semver-preminor version, can set id with string.
+- `--prepatch`: Bump as a semver-prepatch version, can set id with string.
+- `--prerelease`: Bump as a semver-prerelease version, can set id with string.

 ### `changelogen gh release`